 She finally took the plunge, buying her first DSLR in 2011, and ended up going on a mini-tour with a friend's band across the central belt of Scotland.
 “I loved it,” she recalls.
 “I hadn’t had any photography training, but it's something I've just always had a passion for.”

-With live gigs, she says, practice makes perfect.
+With live gigs, she says, practise makes perfect (not easy at the moment, but hopefully again soon).
 “You start to develop an anticipation for what the performers are going to do next, and learning how to deal with almost non-existent lighting is essential.
 And it’s great fun.
 I love the challenge of capturing the energy of a live performance and working with constantly changing light, to create memories for the audience and the musicians themselves.”

 Her experiences with music photography has shaped her day-to-day design work too.
 “The editing skills I've developed help to get the most from an image, and being a photographer myself has given me more confidence in being able to art direct other photographers – especially on the occasions when it was over the phone,” she explains.
 “And overall it's helped shape my eye for spotting a striking image.”

-For anyone wishing to get into music photography, she offers the following advice.
+For anyone wishing to get into music photography, she offers the following advice (to follow when it's possible).
 “Start with photographing bands in pubs, open mics and so on.
 Some smaller venues will let you take a camera in; I would always ask first.
 Just get out and shoot as much as possible, not just gigs: everything.
 Also, save your money on the higher-end cameras to start with and get as fast a lens as you can afford: I found out the hard way!“

 “There are more blogs and websites around now than when I first started,” she adds.
 “Matthias Hombauer runs a great workshop programme and community with How To Become A Rockstar Photographer and Todd Owyoung's website helped me enormously when looking to buy my first DSLR.”